grame-cncm/faustcourse/session3/content.md

 never want the cutoff frequency to be smaller or equal to zero, and even below the human hearing range, we need put a safeguard here using `max`.

 Let's now try to run this code to see how it sounds.
-Spend some time with the various parameters of the synth to see what they do.
+Spend some time playing with the various parameters of the synth to see what they do.

 [show screen capture: code]